 “At the end of the day, the true cost of utilities can only be determined by their usage,” she says.
 Play it safe and pad a little extra into your budget.

 CEO of Dishah Strategic Solutions Amit Sharma says it’s important to “assign a dedicated project leader to manage the entire relocation process.”

 Your point person doesn’t necessarily have to be an employee, but they should be someone you trust because, as Sharma notes, “The relocation relies on the organization and communication skills of the project leader.”

-Get moving: Sharma adds that if your point person's responsibilities can't be temporarily reallocated, it might be worth considering professional move consultants.
+Sharma adds that if your point person's responsibilities can't be temporarily reallocated, it might be worth considering professional moving consultants.